 The holidays can be a joyful season.
 They can also make a solid dent in your bank account or worse, on your credit card.
-To help you get through the financial headache that comes with the holidays we’ve put together some tips.
+To help you get through the financial squeeze that comes with the holidays we’ve put together some tips.

 Post-holiday damage control tips

 Tip 1: Schedule your debt payments